Research program Human, Energy Systems and Society (MESAM)

 A diversity of scientific and societal perspectives

-The program encourages research with a diversity of scientific and societal perspectives on energy and climate issues.
-MESAM aims to provide new knowledge, give new insights and open up for new alternatives to transform the energy systems to better meet the energy and climate targets including the resource constraints society faces.
-This will also provide a better decision‑making basis for those involved in the making of energy related issues and decisions affecting different energy systems, regardless of whether they are politicians, companies, organisations or households.
+The programme encourages research with a diversity of scientific and societal perspectives on energy and climate issues.
+MESAM aims to provide new knowledge, give new insights, and open up for new alternatives to transform the energy systems to better meet the energy and climate targets including the resource constraints society faces.
+This will also provide a better decision‑making basis for those involved in the making of energy related issues and decisions affecting different energy systems, regardless of whether they are politicians, companies, organisations, or households.